noweh/laravel-headless/README.md

 cd website
 php artisan l5-swagger:generate
 ```
-- Alternatively, you can set L5_SWAGGER_GENERATE_ALWAYS to true in your .env file so that your documentation will automatically be generated.
+- Alternatively, you can set `L5_SWAGGER_GENERATE_ALWAYS` to `true` in your .env file.
+It will allow your documentation to be automatically generated.

-You can **retrieve an User token** from the route /users/auth/login in Authentication Tag on Swagger interface.<br />
+You can **retrieve an User Token** from the route /users/auth/login in Authentication Tag on Swagger interface.<br />
 Copy this token and past it in "Authorize" button (see above right of the Swagger interface) to activate the JWT mode